 This is such a brilliant book.
 Each page is coloured to match the emotion the boy is feeling.
 Each new situation presented almost poetically.
 There is so much value on each page.
 If you use zones of regulation with a bit of creativity you could link the two colour systems.
 Children of two + will enjoy this.
 Older children with SEN will not be patronised by this.
 It is clear on first read and each revisiting reveals more subtlety as the child’s understanding of emotions develops.

 Little Mouse’s Big Book of Fears

 I hope you enjoyed reading about our recommended picture books for teaching emotions.
-What are your go to books?
+What are your go-to stories about emotions and emotional literacy books?